lenses/lens-data-crossfilter/README.md

-# th-data-crossfilter
+# lens-data-crossfilter

-See the [component page](http://thelmanews.github.io/th-data-crossfilter) for more information.
+See the [component page](http://thelmanews.github.io/lens-data-crossfilter) for more information.